Nhanderu/Belizas/ReadMe.md

 ```

 #### Exceptions
+* __InvalidFormulaException__
-* `InvalidFormulaException`: Only thrown in `Calculate` method if the formula is not valid.
+  Only thrown in `Calculate` method if the formula is not valid.
 That's why it's highly recommendable to validate your formula before calculate.
+* __TableNotCalculatedException__
-* `TableNotCalculatedException`: Thrown when a porperty is called before the table was calculated, i.e. before the `Calculate` method is called and the "calculate" parameter in constructor is not set as true.
+  Thrown when a porperty is called before the table was calculated, i.e. before the `Calculate` method is called and the "calculate" parameter in constructor is not set as true.
+* __TooMuchArgumentsInTruthTableException__
-* `TooMuchArgumentsInTruthTableException`: When the arguments and its values pass the limit of the memory.
+  When the arguments and its values pass the limit of the memory.
+* __TooMuchExpressionsInTruthTableException__
-* `TooMuchExpressionsInTruthTableException`: When the expressions and its values pass the limit of the memory.
+  When the expressions and its values pass the limit of the memory.
+* __TooMuchInformationInTruthTableException__
-* `TooMuchInformationInTruthTableException`: When another thing in the table pass the limit of the memory.
+  When another thing in the table pass the limit of the memory.

 ## To-do list
 * Add comments and XML docs in all code.